top of page

 • Gas & Electric bills (and name of dealer if oil/kerosene/propane)

 • Copy of your lease, HOWEVER, please note, at your appointment you will be required to complete a rental information release form that we will mail to your landlord.
-Your file cannot be completed until we receive the completed form back from your landlord.

 • If applicable, copy of the recertification housing sheet or letter from the housing authority.